Cluj-Napoca: 19th century

 Beginning in 1830, the city became the centre of the Hungarian national movement within the principality.
 This erupted with the Hungarian Revolution of 1848.
 The Austrian commander Karl von Urban took control of the city on 18 November 1848, following a battle.
-Following this, the Hungarian army headed by the Polish general Józef Bem, launched an offensive into Transylvania, recapturing Klausenburg by Christmas 1848.
+Subsequently, the Hungarian army, led by the Polish general Józef Bem, launched an offensive into Transylvania and recaptured the city by Christmas 1848.

-After the 1848 revolution, an absolutist regime was established, followed by a liberal regime that came to power in 1860.
-In this latter period, the government granted equal rights to the ethnic Romanians, but only briefly.
+After the 1848 revolution, an absolutist regime was established, followed by a liberal government that came to power in 1860.
+During this latter period, equal rights were granted to ethnic Romanians, but only briefly.
 In 1865, the Diet in Cluj abolished the laws voted in Sibiu (Nagyszeben/Hermannstadt), and proclaimed the 1848 Law concerning the Union of Transylvania with Hungary.
 A modern university was founded in 1872, with the intention of promoting the integration of Transylvania into Hungary.
 Before 1918, the city's only Romanian-language schools were two church-run elementary schools, and the first printed Romanian periodical did not appear until 1903.

-After the Austro-Hungarian Compromise of 1867, Klausenburg and all of Transylvania were again integrated into the Kingdom of Hungary.
-During this time, Klausenburg was among the largest and most important cities of the kingdom and was the seat of Kolozs County.
+After the Austro-Hungarian Compromise of 1867, the city and all of Transylvania were once again incorporated into the Kingdom of Hungary.
+During this time, Kolozsvár/Cluj was among the largest and most important cities of the kingdom and was the seat of Kolozs County.
 Ethnic Romanians in Transylvania suffered oppression and persecution.
 Their grievances found expression in the Transylvanian Memorandum, a petition sent in 1892 by the political leaders of Transylvania's Romanians to the Austro-Hungarian Emperor-King Franz Joseph.
 It asked for equal rights with the Hungarians and demanded an end to persecutions and attempts at Magyarisation.
 The Emperor forwarded the memorandum to Budapest—the Hungarian capital.
 The authors, among them Ioan Rațiu and Iuliu Coroianu, were arrested, tried and sentenced to prison for "high treason" in Kolozsvár/Cluj in May 1894.
 During the trial, approximately 20,000 people who had come to Cluj demonstrated on the streets of the city in support of the defendants.
 A year later, the King gave them pardon upon the advice of his Hungarian prime minister, Dezső Bánffy.
 In 1897, the Hungarian government decided that only Hungarian place names should be used and prohibited the use of the German or Romanian versions of the city's name on official government documents.